-We are exposed to certain commodity price risks relating to our ongoing business operations, and we use derivative instruments as we deem necessary to manage such risks.
+We are exposed to certain commodity price risks relating to our ongoing business operations, and we use derivative instruments when circumstances warrant to manage such risks.
 In addition, we periodically enter into contracts that contain embedded features that are required to be bifurcated and accounted for separately as derivatives.
-Due to our improved liquidity and leverage position as compared to past levels, the percentage of our expected production that we hedge has decreased.
-For the years ended December 31, 2021 and 2022, approximately 70% and 33%, respectively, of our production was hedged through fixed price commodity swaps.
-Assuming our 2023 production is the same as our production in 2022, approximately 1% of our production for 2023 will be hedged through fixed price commodity swaps.
-The tables and narrative below excludes derivative instruments attributable to Martica, our consolidated VIE, since all gains or losses from such contracts are fully attributable to the noncontrolling interests in Martica.
+Due to our improved liquidity and leverage position as compared to historical levels, the percentage of our expected production that we hedge has decreased.
+For the years ended December 31, 2022 and 2023, 33% and 1%, respectively, of our production was hedged through fixed price commodity swaps, and as of December 31, 2023, we had no fixed price commodity swap positions.
+The tables and narrative below exclude derivative instruments attributable to Martica, our consolidated VIE, since all gains or losses from such contracts are fully attributable to the noncontrolling interests in Martica.